-Identification and analysis of emerging and developing risks is key to ensuring that the business strategy is sound and considers areas of potential impact that may not be apparent in today's environment.
+Identification and analysis of emerging risks is key to ensuring that the business strategy is sound and considers areas of potential impact that may not be apparent in today's environment.

-TME define emerging risks as any issue perceived to be potentially significant, but which is not currently fully understood or allowed for in the business strategy, insurance terms, pricing, reserving or capital setting.
-Developing risks would also fit this definition, but with a clearer understanding of how the advent of the risk crystallising would likely impact current strategy.
-Emerging risks are considered as those which might materialise over a three to five year time horizon, while developing risks are those that have the potential to crystallise over the next three years, reflecting the timeframes of the business planning cycle.
+TME defines emerging risks as any issue perceived to be potentially significant, but which is not currently fully understood or allowed for in the business strategy, insurance terms, pricing, reserving or capital setting.
+Emerging risks that have been identified and are considered to be rapidly developing, with impacts that could materialise within a time horizon of 12 months, are monitored though a Live Risk Tracker.

-Emerging and developing risks are considered when performing a number of key processes throughout the year.
+Emerging risks are considered when performing a number of key processes throughout the year.
 Initially these are considered as part of the annual strategic and business planning process involving all risk owners across the underwriting units, but also overlaid with assessment from support functions - as part of forecasting for the year(s) ahead.
-Each is asked to consider whether there are a) any emerging or developing risks in their area of ownership and b) whether they believe this could have an adverse impact on achieving the stated objectives of TME.
-In addition, emerging and developing risks are discussed within the quarterly review of the risk register and considered when reviewing the risk register for completeness.
+Each is asked to consider whether there are i) any emerging risks in their area of ownership and ii) whether they believe this could have an adverse impact on achieving the stated objectives of TME.
+In addition, emerging risks are discussed within the quarterly review of the risk register and considered when reviewing the risk register for completeness.